 On a closer study, he scored 117(70%) on ISSA {Indian Scale for Assessment of Autism} and 34 on Childhood Assessment Rating Scale.

-On 1st of October, he went through cell therapy for Autism in India and after which he was under regular rehabilitation for one month.
+On 1st of October, he went through autologous bone marrow mononuclear cells grafting for Autism in India and after which he was under regular rehabilitation for one month.
 He was under several therapy sessions like Occupational Therapy, Speech Therapy and Psychological Session for six days a week for one month.

 On the final day of therapy, he had the following improvements as reported by his parents